rayman2000/10mp/README.md

 - Default passwords are for development only
 - Change all passwords before production deployment
-- Admin panel has basic password auth (consider adding proper auth for production)
+- Admin console has basic password auth (consider adding proper auth for production)
+- Token-based kiosk registration prevents brute-force attacks (replaced vulnerable 6-digit codes)
 - MinIO credentials should be rotated regularly
 - Save states may contain sensitive game data
-- CORS should be restricted to your frontend domain only
+- CORS should be restricted to your frontend and admin domains only
+- Admin console should be IP-restricted or VPN-protected in production

 ## Credits